adonisjs/v6-docs/content/docs/authentication/introduction.md

+---
+summary: Learn about the authentication system in AdonisJS and how to authenticate users in your application.
+---

 # Authentication

 AdonisJS ships with a robust and secure authentication system you can use to log in and authenticate users of your application.
 Be it a server-rendered application, a SPA client, or a mobile app, you can set up authentication for all of them.